splunk/public-o11y-docs/gdi/opentelemetry/translation-tool.rst

 .. note::

-   Learn more in :new-page:`our GitHub documentation <https://github.com/signalfx/splunk-otel-collector/tree/main/cmd/translatesfx>` on ``translatefx``.
+   Learn more in :new-page:`the GitHub documentation <https://github.com/signalfx/splunk-otel-collector/tree/main/cmd/translatesfx>` on ``translatefx``.

 Use the configuration translation tool
 ==========================================================================